-- The data source, usually the acronym/abbreviation for the project responsible for producing the data, but can also be the instrument (e.g., HIRDLS, the High Resolution Dynamics Limb Sounder), satellite (e.g., TRMM, the Tropical Rainfall Measuring Mission), or program (e.g., MEaSUREs, Making Earth System Data Records for Use in Research Environments); include both the instrument and satellite names to eliminate ambiguity (e.g., MODIS/Aqua). - Science content (e.g., Aerosol, Precipitation). - The general spatial distribution of the data (e.g., gridded, swath, orbit, in situ). - For gridded data, the temporal resolution (e.g., daily, monthly). - Processing level (e.g., L2 or Level 2). - Spatial resolution (e.g., 3 km; if there are multiple resolutions in the product, then the highest resolution is stated).
+- The data source, usually the acronym/abbreviation for the project responsible for producing the data, but can also be the instrument (e.g., HIRDLS, the High Resolution Dynamics Limb Sounder), satellite (e.g., TRMM, the Tropical Rainfall Measuring Mission), or program (e.g., MEaSUREs, Making Earth System Data Records for Use in Research Environments); include both the instrument and satellite names to eliminate ambiguity (e.g., MODIS/Aqua). - Science content (e.g., Aerosol, Precipitation). - The general spatial coverage of the data (e.g., gridded, swath, orbit, in situ). - The temporal resolution (e.g., orbital, daily, monthly). - Processing level (e.g., L2 or Level 2). - Spatial resolution (e.g., 3 km; if there are multiple resolutions in the product, then the highest resolution is stated). - Version number (optional; details should be resolved with the assigned DAAC).